-Screen printing, embroidery and the rise of recycled material in custom clothing may not seem like an obvious subject for an article, but it’s an area that we’re watching with real interest.
+Screen printing, embroidery and recycled clothing, the rise of recycled material in custom clothing may not seem like an obvious subject for an article, but it’s an area that we’re watching with real interest.
 We love what we do here at Fifth Column.
 Making high quality printed and embroidered products is our passion.
 How we make them, and what they’re made from, is just as important.
 So, we thought we’d put together some great examples of recycled merchandise.
 New items made from recovered materials.

 A lot has changed since we sold our first hand-printed t-shirts outside those London punk gigs.
 The world is a very different place.
 One of the big changes is the clothing that we customise.
 These days, ethically acceptable merchandise is a real consideration, but making sustainable choices sometimes depends on the choice being there in the first place.
 Thankfully, organic cotton has become firmly established as an option within our industry.